Change In Price Of Related Goods Economics Definition

 The Energy Sector

 In the energy sector, various energy sources can be seen as substitutes.
-For example, natural gas and renewable energy sources like solar and wind power can be used to generate electricity.
+But for example, natural gas and renewable energy sources like solar and wind power can be used to generate electricity.
 If the price of natural gas increases due to geopolitical factors or supply constraints, power companies may switch to renewable energy sources, increasing the demand for solar panels and wind turbines.
 This substitution effect can drive innovation and investment in the renewable energy sector.

 The Fast-Food Industry